home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Camera streams

-This integration creates a few camera entities, one for each stream type with diffrent resolutions: Main, Sub, Ext and Images.
+This integration creates a few camera entities, one for each stream type with different resolutions: Main, Sub, Ext and Images.
 The Sub stream camera entity is enabled by default, the other streams are disabled by default.
 The Images stream provides a sequence of image snapshots giving very low latency at the cost of a very low frame rate, this can be used when the hi-res RTMP/RTSP video stream are too laggy.